Programming Workshop 2 (CSCI 1061U)

 This prevents the contents of A.h to be compiled multiple times.

-directive to pull in the names of members/functions defined in a particular namespace
+using directive to pull in the names of

 Given namespace NS1 and NS2